thehui87/Learning-Godot/compiling_intro.md

 To create those yourself, just follow the instructions detailed for each platform in this same tutorial section.
 Each platform explains how to create it's own template.

+If you are working for multiple platforms, OSX is definitely the best host platform for cross compilation, since you can cross-compile for almost every target (except for winrt).
+Linux and Windows come in second place, but Linux has the advantage of being the easier platform to setup this.